Are dead plants really dead?

 PRO LIFE

 Other gardeners believe that even if a plant has the faintest odds of revival, they should give it a chance.
 After all, before medical science discovered that an arrested heart could sometimes be revived, a person was pronounced definitely dead when the heart stopped beating.
-Likewise, it may be possible that there are states from which a plant can still come back to life, however, bleak the possibility.
-In doing so, they let nature take its own time and course and act merely as facilitators.
-(The author is a co-founder, greenopia.co)
+Likewise, it may be possible that there are states from which a plant can come back to life.

 ‘WABI’